 The Pocket Guide to Cheese ( Putnam Perigee)The Pocket Guide to Wine (Thir Edition, Putnam Perigee)

 Were she alive today, Julia Child would have turned 100 on August 15.
 When I saw the delightful movie "Julie and Julia" a few years back, it triggered some wonderful memories for me.
 Julia Child was a friend.
 Our paths had crossed numerous times at wine and food events.
-When she and Robert Mondavi founded the American Institute of Wine and Food, I was a big supporter of the idea and a charter member.
-I served on the board of the New York Chapter.
+When she and Robert Mondavi founded the American Institute of Wine and Food, I was a big supporter of the idea and a charter member, and served on the board of the New York Chapter.
 In April of 1991 I was still living in New York, and heading to Boston to be on a wine panel at a tasting event.
 I called Julia to see if she would be in Cambridge at that time and proposed lunch.
 In her inimitably ebullient way, she said "Come for dinner!"
 And then, "Would you like to bring someone?"
 And then, "Can you spend the night?"
 Could I?
 Would I?

 George gave me the name of the wine shop he used, and I called to see which Burgundies and vintages they had in stock.
 The great vintage of 1985 had long been sold out, alas, but they had an excellent premier cru, Vosne-Romanée Les Suchots 1988.
 As George recalls, he walked out with two of the $50 bottles (currently nearer $700, George, could it be found!).
 About 7:30 we pulled up in front of the large and comfortable two-story house on Irving Street and walked around to a back entrance, as Julia had instructed.
 She greeted us warmly and ushered us right into her warm, wonderful kitchen.
 She introduced a friend and neighbor, the tall and ruggedly attractive John DeJennet, and we stood around the kitchen table nibbling on Scottish smoked salmon and golden caviar with cocktails.
 John drank scotch; Julia sipped what John called "an upside-down Martini"--dry vermouth on the rocks with a little gin floating on top, so I had one, too.* Another couple soon arrived with their oversized but well-behaved dog, Abigail Adams, a golden russet retriever mix who lay politely at the door to the kitchen--and stayed put all evening.